Steve Ince: Departure from Revolution

 Besides working on new games in this period, Ince also wrote a book called Writing for Video Games (A & C Black, 2006).
 His book, with a foreword by Revolution's Tony Warriner, deals with all aspects of game production and the writer's role in the development process, and which skills are required.
 It includes for instance chapters on "Interactive Narrative" and "Dialog and Logic", and examples of a design document and script are added.
 Previously he had already written on game design, and in 2006–2007 he wrote down more of his ideas in a series on Developing Thoughts.
 After the extensive series Ince continued to publish on aspects of game design.

-Other games Ince worked on since then are The Witcher (CDProjekt, 2007); Delicious – Emily's Tea Garden (GameHouse, 2008); So Blonde (Wizarbox, 2008); Delicious – Emily's Holiday Season (GameHouse, 2009); Rhianna Ford and the Da Vinci Letter (Green Clover Games, 2010); Alice in Wonderland (Gimagin/Merscom, 2010); Special Enquiry Detail: The Hand that Feeds (Floodlight Games, 2010), So Blonde: Back to the Island (Wizarbox, 2010), and The Whispered World (Daedalic Entertainment, 2010).
+Other games Ince worked on since then are The Witcher (CD Projekt Red, 2007); Delicious – Emily's Tea Garden (GameHouse, 2008); So Blonde (Wizarbox, 2008); Delicious – Emily's Holiday Season (GameHouse, 2009); Rhianna Ford and the Da Vinci Letter (Green Clover Games, 2010); Alice in Wonderland (Gimagin/Merscom, 2010); Special Enquiry Detail: The Hand that Feeds (Floodlight Games, 2010), So Blonde: Back to the Island (Wizarbox, 2010), and The Whispered World (Daedalic Entertainment, 2010).

 For So Blonde Ince was contacted by Wizarbox, whose crew had already done some concept work of the main character, some of the locations, and they had an idea for the story.
 They brought Ince in to develop the story, but in a way he became the public face of the game, and he went to Leipzig and Paris on promotional tours.

 Ince got involved with Revolution again when they started working on remakes of the first two Broken Sword games for newer platforms: Broken Sword: The Shadow of the Templars – Director's Cut and Broken Sword: The Smoking Mirror – Remastered.
-During this time he also worked on Spare Parts (Ea Bright Light, 2010), Special Enquiry Detail: The Hand that Feeds (Floodlight Games, 2011), The Witcher 2: Assassins of Kings (CDProjekt RED, 2011), and ScanMe (ScanMe.com, 2011).
+During this time he also worked on Spare Parts (EA Bright Light, 2010), Special Enquiry Detail: The Hand that Feeds (Floodlight Games, 2011), The Witcher 2: Assassins of Kings (CD Projekt Red, 2011), and ScanMe (ScanMe.com, 2011).

 Special Enquiry Detail: The Hand that Feeds, written and designed by Ince, is one of his casual/hidden object games.
 The critically acclaimed detective adventure game debuted on the Mac App Store in January 2012.
 It was followed by a sequel, Special Enquiry Detail: Engaged to Kill (G5 Entertainment, March 2012).
 So Blonde also got a follow-up, Captain Morgane and the Golden Turtle (Wizarbox, 2012), that is set back in pirate times.
 Ince gave some video interviews to introduce the game.